finopsfoundation/sig-french/README.md

 Members must:

-- Participate in the French SIGs activities and its development.
+- Participate in the French SIG activities and its development.
 - Promote and respect the principles of the SIG, as defined in this charter/ReadMe.
-- Abstain from any promotional, ideological, business, religious or political activity that is not motivated by the Finops Foundation and the French SIG objectives and activities
+- **Abstain from any promotional, ideological, business, religious or political activity** that is not motivated by the Finops Foundation and the French SIG objectives and activities
 - Advise and inform the French SIG management Committee of any important information arising.

 The chairs may vote to exclude members who:

 - Have been absent or inactive for more than a year.
-- Have violated the principles or code of conduct of the SIG. in particular any member entering into a self- or sales- promotion activity, or sales prospection, or otherwise using its access to members or the French SIGs resources for commercial activities will be excluded from the SIG.
+- Have violated the principles or code of conduct of the SIG.
+In particular any member entering into a self- or sales- promotion activity, or sales prospection, or otherwise using its access to members or the French SIGs resources for commercial activities will be excluded from the SIG and the case will be reported to the F2 TAC.

 ### Colleges

-SIG Members will be assigned to one of the following three (3) colleges depending on their professional occupation:
+SIG Members will be assigned to one of the following **three (3) colleges** depending on their professional occupation:

 1. Clients
 1. Software Vendors & Service Providers
 1. Consultants

-The SIG SAB & Chair may choose to restrict French SIG activities to members of some colleges.
+:warning: The SIG SAB & Chair may choose to restrict French SIG activities to members of some colleges.

 ### Senior Advisory Board (SAB)

-The Senior Advisory Board (SAB) is composed of 3 to 20 members, elected for 3 years among its members by the Management Committe upon nomination by the any group member.
+The Senior Advisory Board (SAB) is composed of 3 to 20 members, elected for 3 years among its members by the Management Committee upon nomination by any group member.

 **The SAB proposes the general orientations, editorial line, content policy** and is the warrant of the value of the French SIG to its members and to the Finops Community.

 #### Active members of the Senior Advisory Board (SAB)

-As of March 16, the members of the SAB are:
+As of 2021 March 16, the members of the SAB are:

 - [Marc Bernhard](https://www.linkedin.com/in/marc-bernhard-9790612/)
 - [Claire Clauss](https://www.linkedin.com/in/claire-clauss-55a6691/)